parrt/msds501/notes/operations.md

 * Filter.
 Extract a subset of a sequence whose values satisfy a specific condition.
 * Search.
 Find the first or last index (position) of a specific value in a list.

-Armed with these patterns and the overall program template, we are ready to start programming by [planning out programs](planning.md).
+Armed with these operations and the overall program template, we are ready to start programming by [planning out programs](planning.md).